-Having formalized sales and fixed operations processes for your business can save you time and money by increasing efficiency.
+Having formalized sales, finance and fixed operations processes for your business can save you time and money by increasing efficiency.

 Your team can get more done in less time by following set processes and procedures, and you can spend less time overseeing the day-to-day running of the business.

 Processes and procedures can also improve the consistency of product and service delivery by your staff.